 The number of schemes with swaptions strategies is currently anticipated to be extremely low and any such schemes would be expected to have the governance or ability to have specific stress analysis carried out by their asset manager or investment consultant.
-Such schemes should ask their asset manager or investment consultant to assist with the calculation.
+Such schemes should ask their asset manager or investment consultant.